 Both Opening and Closing Ceremonies are free and are open to the public.
 Opening Ceremonies is our kick-off to the Festival, where athletes are welcomed to Villanova with performances and visits from celebrity guests.
 Closing Ceremonies acts as a capstone to the weekend where athletes are honored and celebrate their accomplishments.

 The best way to learn about different volunteer opportunities is to join us at one of our Volunteer Info Nights.
 At these events, you'll hear from our Management Team, meet with members of our Committee, and get answers to any questions you have about which opportunities are right for you!
-This year's Info Session nights are Wednesday, September 27th at 6pm in the Cinema and Thursday, October 26th at 6pm in Cafe Nova!
+2018's Info Session nights dates are coming soon!